reportportal/docs/docs/analysis/UniqueErrorAnalysis.md

 ![ImageName](img/UniqueErrorAnalysis/unique_error_addition1.png)

+## How to run “Unique error analysis” manually

 >**NOTE: **
 You can also run “Unique error analysis” manually from any item level in case auto analysis is set OFF.
 Please, follow the steps below: